Social Responsibility >

 As the EICC Code of Conduct does not yet specifically address the issue of conflict minerals, Penn has reached out to its major electronics suppliers to express our concern about this issue and to request information about their efforts to ensure that the components they purchase throughout their supply chain are conflict free.

 We are aware that there have been recent legislative and industry wide efforts to address the issue of conflict minerals.
 This includes the launch by the EICC in partnership with Global e-Sustainability Initiative of their Conflict-Free Smelter (CFS) program and the completion of the first tantalum smelter assessment.
+Initial results from this program are expected to be announced in late first quarter 2011.

 Penn’s major contract suppliers, through their participation with the EICC have indicated their interest in addressing the issue of conflict minerals and as these initiatives move forward, Penn is committed to supporting and encouraging efforts by the EICC and others to deal with this complex issue.